 Her foster father was a man named Kenneth Dvorak, a mighty Christian who, at six-foot-seven, two hundred and seventy pounds, bald as a stone but handsome, commanded the attention of anyone whom he came in contact with.
 He was a pastor, and a very wealthy one at that.
-He had a large home in rural Nevada, which housed seven foster children and four of his own.
+He had a large home in Templeton, Nevada, which housed seven foster children and four of his own.
 He was a man of distinction.
 He spoke well.
 People argued about his modesty.
 His voice was rich and round and sonorously soothing.
 He had a special spot in his heart for Dusty, who was the youngest of all his children, both biological and foster.
 He admired her silent determination, the unbreakable glint he saw in her eyes.
 Shortly after Dusty turned thirteen, he began systematically abusing and raping her, though from the time she was a very young child, she’d been periodically molested by any number of her foster siblings.

 Still, she remained a spirited girl who kindled and cultivated the glowing force at the core of her being, which she felt no one and no thing could ever damage or touch, because it lay buried so deeply inside her, and because it was all hers, because she had created it.